 3. Reappointment decisions will be in writing.
 If the decision is not to reappoint, then failure to give timely notice of non-reappointment will oblige the Chancellor thereafter to offer a terminal appointment of one academic year.

-4. All appointments of visiting faculty, adjunct faculty, or other special categories of faculty such as lecturers, artists-in-residence, or writers-in-residence shall be for only a specified term of service.
-That term shall be set forth in writing when the appointment is made, and the specification of the length of the appointment shall be deemed to constitute full and timely notice of non-reappointment when that term expires.

 C. Faculty Resignation and Retirement

-1. Faculty may retire in accordance with the provisions of Chapter 135 of the North Carolina General Statutes ("Retirement System of Teachers and State Employees").
+1. Faculty may retire in accordance with the provisions of Chapter 135 of the North Carolina General Statutes.

 2. A faculty member resigning or retiring from the University should deliver written notice, containing an effective date, to the faculty member’s immediate supervisor.
 The University requests that it receive such written notice no later than 90 calendar days before a resignation becomes effective.